AykutSarac/jsoncrack.com/README.md

 ## Sponsors & support

-If you like the project, you can become a sponsor at [GitHub Sponsors](https://github.com/sponsors/AykutSarac) or use [Herowand Editor](https://editor.herowand.com/).
+If you like the project, you can become a sponsor at [GitHub Sponsors](https://github.com/sponsors/AykutSarac) or use [Premium](https://patreon.com/join/herowand).

 ## Running Locally